Corsica: Corsican conflict

 In May 1988, The FLNC signed a truce with the government similar to the 1981 truce.
 This caused a rift in the movement and would result in a division within the FLNC.
 The pro-truce “habituels” led by Alain Orsoni, formed the FLNC-Canal Habituel (Canale Abituale, FLNC-CA).
 The anti-truce “historiques” formed the FLNC-Canal Historique (Canale Storicu, FLNC-CS).
 A smaller third split called Resistenza, led by members unhappy with both of the other two movements, also formed.
 These three groups engaged in warfare between each other for most of the 1990s.
 Resistenza would gradually lower their arms before becoming a pro-peace organization in 1996.
 The FLNC-CA would announce its self-dissolution in 1996, which would result in a split amongst pro-war members creating the FLNC-5 May.
 The FLNC-CS participated in failed negotiations with the French government in 1996.
-Militants associated with the FLNC-5M and FLNC-CA carried out an assassination of prefect Claude Érignac in 1998.
+Militants of the independent Cargèse-Sagone brigade carried out an assassination of prefect Claude Érignac in 1998.

 In 1999, the FLNC-Union of Combatants (Unione di Cumbattenti, FLNC-UC) formed out of a union between the FLNC-CS, FLNC-5M, an FLNC-CS splinter group called Fronte Ribellu, and a minor group called Clandestinu.
 In 2002, the FLNC-UC split, with more radical members forming the FLNC-22 October (22 Uttrovi, FLNC-22U).
 These groups led the nationalist in the conflict (with numerous minor groups) until 2014 and 2016, when the groups respectively signed truces.

 In 2022, Corsican nationalist Yvan Colonna was killed by an inmate.
 This resulted in large waves of unrest in Corsica which reignited the conflict.

 The August 2022 Corsica derecho swept across the island and killed six people, injured dozens of others, and caused significant damage.